decretist/Dissertation/Chapter0/chapter0.md

 From September 2007 to May 2009, I was a student in the History of Christianity master's program at Yale Divinity School.
-Among the courses I took was a one on Latin Paleography that Richard and Mary Rouse of UCLA taught in the Beinecke Rare Book and Manuscript Library.
+Among the courses I took was one on Latin Paleography that Richard and Mary Rouse of UCLA taught in the Beinecke Rare Book and Manuscript Library.
 In October 2009, I attended a talk by David Ganz (then of King's College, London) who pointed out that there were two different